hebraheem/emil_claim_assessment/README.md

 - Use a gRPC client (e.g., [grpcurl](https://github.com/fullstorydev/grpcurl), [BloomRPC](https://github.com/bloomrpc/bloomrpc)) or generated client code to call these endpoints.
 - All requests and responses are in Protobuf format.

+- There is currently a database issue when running all application in the container (because i have to user different DATABASE_URL for local testing and in docker container for posgres)- i have provided one script that start the application as follows, run db in docker and FE and BE on physical machine. run `cd ../api && yarn start:app` from the root folder.

 ---

 ## Scripts